-English is the official language spoken in Australia, and you will have no problem communicating or conducting business when moving to Australia if you speak English.
+English is the official language spoken, and expat in Australia will have no problem communicating or conducting business when moving to Australia if you speak English.
 The population consists mostly of Caucasian (92%) and Asian (7%), with Aboriginal and other cultures accounting for just 1%.